dhopp1/nlp_pipeline/README.md

 Fundamentally the library takes the list of documents and downloads, transforms, and organizes them according to a specific filestructure.
 These files can then be used to generate insights, such as word counts, etc.

+For more detailed examples, see the `nlp_pipeline_example.zip` file.
+Note the trained BERTopic model is not stored there due to space constraints and needs to be retrained.

 ## Example code
 ```py
 from nlp_pipeline.nlp_pipeline import nlp_processor